mniinio/APIOps-cycles/APICanvas.md

 With the **Consumers** part you describe which **API Consumer Segment** the Value Proposition tries to serve.
 Various set of consumers can be segmented based on the different needs and attributes to ensure appropriate usage and implementation of the API.
 In **Relationships** section identify the type of relationship you want to create with consumers, how to ensure API is usable from consumers perspective.
 In **Channels** section describe how the API is delivered to its targeted consumers, end-users and developers.
 Efficient channels will distribute the the value proposition in ways that are fast, efficient and cost effective.

 With the **Finances** part you describe the financial aspects of the value proposition.
-In **Cost Structure** section describemost important monetary consequences related to operating the API, In **Revenue Streams** section describe ways the company makes income from each customer segment.
+In **Cost Structure** section describe most important monetary consequences related to operating the API, In **Revenue Streams** section describe ways the company makes income from each customer segment.

 **API Canvas** is the **master document** for next phases, including architecture design.
 The simpler API Value Proposition Canvas helps to create value proposition and related information to the API Canvas.You should share the API Canvas with all relevant stakeholders.
 This includes external developers and other partners you need to work with.